-Boston College attempts at all times to maintain a safe environment that supports its educational mission and is free from exploitation and intimidation, as well as discrimination based upon gender, including sexual assault, domestic and dating violence, and stalking.
+Boston College attempts at all times to maintain a safe environment that supports its educational mission and is free from exploitation and intimidation, as well as discrimination based upon gender, including sexual assault, domestic and dating violence, stalking, and all other forms of sexual misconduct.
 Sexual violence or sexual misconduct of any kind is antithetical to the mission of Boston College and the values it espouses and will be responded to accordingly.
 The University strives to eliminate sexual misconduct on campus, prevent its occurrence, and address its effects.

-The purpose of this notice, provided in accordance with the Clery Act, is to summarize some of the University's efforts with respect to preventing sex offenses, to direct members of the University community to the University's policies and resources regarding sexual violence, and to inform victims of sexual violence about procedures to follow after a sex offense has occurred.
-In this notice, the terms "sex offenses" and "sexual violence" are deemed to include sexual assault, domestic and dating violence, and stalking.
-The University's policies with respect to sexual harassment and sexual misconduct can be found in the Title IX Harassment Policy, which addresses conduct that falls within the scope of Title IX of the Education Amendments of 1972, and for non-Title IX conduct, the University's Discriminatory Harassment Policy (addressing sexual harassment complaints against faculty and staff, primarily) and the Student Sexual Misconduct Policy (addressing sexual misconduct complaints against Boston College students).
-The Boston College Sexual Assault Network (SANet) is a primary, confidential resource for students who have been affected by sexual violence.
-For more information on the services and resources provided by SANet and Boston College Police Department, please visit the following websites: SANet and BCPD-Crime Prevention.
-In addition, the University Title IX Coordinator, reachable at 617-552-334, and the Student Affairs Title IX Coordinator, reachable at 617-552-3482, oversee the University's response to reports of sexual misconduct.
+The purpose of this policy, provided in accordance with the Clery Act and Massachusetts law, is to summarize some of the University's efforts with respect to preventing sexual misconduct, to direct members of the University community to the University's policies and resources regarding sexual misconduct, and to inform students and employees who experience sexual violence about procedures to follow after a sex offense has occurred.
+In this notice, the term "sexual misconduct" defined below, includes sexual harassment and sexual violence and the term "sexual violence" (or "sex offenses") is deemed to include sexual assault, domestic and dating violence, and stalking.
+The University's detailed policies with respect to sexual misconduct can be found in the Title IX Harassment Policy, which addresses conduct that falls within the scope of Title IX of the Education Amendments of 1972, and for non-Title IX conduct, the University's Discriminatory Harassment Policy (addressing sexual harassment complaints against faculty and staff, primarily) and the Student Sexual Misconduct Policy (addressing sexual misconduct complaints against Boston College students).
+The Boston College Sexual Assault Network (SANet) is a primary, confidential resource for students who have been affected by sexual misconduct and is reachable at 617-552-2211; employees may seek confidential assistance from a confidential resource provider, reachable at 617-552-3486.
+For more information on the services and resources provided by SANet and the Boston College Police Department, please visit the following websites: SANet and BCPD-Crime Prevention.
+In addition, the University Title IX Coordinator, reachable at 617-552-3334, and the Student Affairs Title IX Coordinator, reachable at 617-552-3482, oversee the University's response to reports of sexual misconduct.